Beginner’s Projects Beginner’s Projects

 Phone Directory

-Do a phone directory, email list, password list, etc. Each entry is an object in a Collection that you read/write as a whole at start up and shutdown using serialisation.
+Do a phone directory, email list, password list, etc. Each entry is an object in a Collection that you read/write as a whole at start up and shutdown using serialization.
 Your gui lets you find objects in various ways, create, delete and update them.

 In Words